 “Peter Salem’s legacy is also in keeping with RMU’s colonial theme,” he said.
 “His courage during the Battle of Bunker Hill was a big part of why students chose him.”

 Within its campus, RMU is in the midst of a large-scale capital expansion plan.
 The university is building new facilities on its campus, including a $10 million school of business, for the first time since the 1990s.
-This fall, RMU enrolled one of its largest freshman classes to date, according to university spokesperson Jonathan Potts.
+This fall, RMU enrolled one of its to date, according to university spokesperson Jonathan Potts.